 She adroitly emphasizes her their behavior was rooted in the “notion of pwd [people with disabilities] not being sexual beings, or being overly sexualized […] is just another example of oppression.”

-Throughout the study, the participants spoke of internalized ableism.
-Like how Sophie was unpleasantly surprised after catching a glimpse of herself and her partner in a store window, “I saw my body as the world must see me.”
+Throughout the study, the participants spoke of internalized sexual ableism.
+For example, a respondent named Sophie was unpleasantly surprised after catching a glimpse of herself and her partner in a store window, “I saw my body as the world must see me.”
 An incident that took her a long time to recover from.

 However, many also shared how they had managed to at least partially change how they thought about themselves.